Patients seek nationally prominent dermatologist for skin cancer treatment

 The face, neck, ears, back, abdomen, chest, and lower legs are common areas of the body melanoma can develop.
 A dark spot appearing next to an existing mole; or a mole that changes in color or size is a warning sign of melanoma.
 This type of skin cancer often looks like moles.
 Some melanomas develop from moles.
 Melanomas are typically black or brown.

 One patient dies from melanoma every 57 minutes in the United States.
 Using a tanning bed just once increases the chances of developing skin cancer by over 70 percent.
 Melanoma is dangerous because it can spread to lymph nodes or other organs.
-When melanoma is not clearly only in the top layers of skin, our team will send the patient to an oncolologist because the lymph nodes may need to be checked.
+When melanoma is not clearly only in the top layers of skin, our team will send the patient to an oncologist because the lymph nodes may need to be checked.
 This is an important part of diagnosis and treatment.

 Excisional surgery is among the treatments available for skin cancer.
 We will numb the area with local anesthetic before removing the cancerous lesion.
 The incision will be closed with sutures and a dressing may be applied after removal.

 We will provide post care instructions to ensure optimal healing and recovery.
-The extent of recovery is largely based on the size and area of the growth.
+The extent of recovery is largely based on the size and area of growth.
 Among our post care instructions, we recommend cleaning the area with peroxide and keeping it covered with a prescription antibacterial and a bandage.

 Although we provide treatment for skin cancer, we feel strongly about educating patients about risks so they can prevent it.
 We recommend wearing broad spectrum sunscreen of SPF 30 or higher whenever going outdoors – rain or shine, January to December, regardless of ethnicity.
 Patients should avoid tanning beds.
 The ultraviolet rays from tanning beds can not only cause premature aging but also lead to skin cancer.